Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 math: yes
 ---

-Once we know the taxonomic composition of our metagenomes we can characterise them by their diversity.
+Once we know the taxonomic composition of our metagenomic sequencing data we can characterise them by their diversity.

 ## What is diversity?
 Species diversity is the number of species in a system and the relative abundance of each of those species.
 It can be defined on three different scales (Whittaker, 1960).